 eMPF Service Centres do not accept any cash payment for contributions.
 You may deposit your cheques for contribution payment in the drop-in box, or make electronic payments on the eMPF Platform.

-No. You should submit contribution cheques to eMPF Platform office by post (P.O.
-Box 98929, Tsim Sha Tsui Post Office) or through drop-in box at any of its 3 service centres (details - www.empf.org.hk).
-But why bother?
-Switch to e-payment via the eMPF Platform for a more convenient and efficient experience!
+No. You should submit contribution cheques to eMPF office by post (P.O.
+Box 98929, Tsim Sha Tsui Post Office) or through drop-in box at any service centres.
+Click here for location details.

 No, the payee name need not be changed.
 For the payee name on the cheque, you can contact the scheme trustee for further details.